MyreMylar/pygame_gui/docs/source/theme_reference/theme_label.rst

 :class:`UILabel <pygame_gui.elements.UILabel>` has the following miscellaneous parameters in a 'misc' block:

- - "**text_shadow**" - Set to "1" to enable, or "0" to disable a shadow/outline behind the text.
-Defaults to "0".
  - "**text_shadow_size**" - The increased size in pixels of the shadow/outline.
 Set to "0", "1" or "2", larger than that the effect breaks down and individual letters merge together.
+Defaults to "0", no shadow.
  - "**text_shadow_offset**" - Pixel offset in horizontal (x) and vertical (y) dimensions for where the shadow is drawn.
 In the format "x,y".
 Defaults to "0,0".
  - "**text_horiz_alignment**" - Set to "left", "right" or "center".
 Controls the horizontal placement of the label text.
 Default is "center".
  - "**text_vert_alignment**" - Set to "top", "bottom or "center".
 Controls the vertical placement of the label text.
 Default is "center".